https://www.deakin.edu.au/__data/assets/image/0011/553835/36612_bacheor-of-information-technology-honours-hero.jpg

 Your specialised research could lead to an IT career across many industry sectors.
 Depending on the interest area of the project you choose to develop, your skills will be in demand as a:

-• Artificial Intelligence (AI) researcher
+• artificial intelligence (AI) researcher

-• Human-machine intelligence researcher
+• human-machine intelligence researcher

-• Data miners and scientist
+• data analyst and scientist

-• User Experience (UX) researcher
+• user experience (UX) researcher

-• Robotics programmers and scientist.
+• robotics programmer and scientist.

 Course learning outcomes